 Fresh water and grey water tanks are situated inside the cabinetry under the sink and can easily be taken out for simple filling and dumping or dumped with a valve.
 The grey tank and freshwater tanks are each 10 gallons total with the option to expand.
 The shower is run by a hand-pumped 3-gallon tank which can be filled with hot water for a warm shower.
 The water system is designed to require no power or propane but these amenities could easily be added as there is ample room.

 As we’ve lived in this bus we’ve made many small upgrades and improvements and there are plenty more that could be made to customize the space to your own personal needs and lifestyle.
 All appliances will be sold with the bus including the stove/oven, woodstove, fridge/freezer, AC Unit and 22″ Flat screen TV as well as some oil, oil filters, replacements shocks, spare tire and extra exterior paints for touch ups.
 (Mattress not included in the sale)

-Price is 79,000 OBO.
+*Price dropped to 62,000 OBO.
 Let us know if you have any questions and thanks for looking.

 Click this link for a video walkthrough tour: